[Last updated October 11, 2019]

 Typically, when you publish a new survey with Survey123 Connect or Web Designer, a new feature service is created on your behalf.
 Data submitted with your survey will be stored into that new feature service.
 We built Survey123 this way because we wanted to simplify as much as possible the process of building new surveys.
 We did not want people having to worry about feature classes, domains and all of that.
 Instead, we took an approach where the focus is on adding questions and rules to a form, and leave the creation of the data model to the software.

-There are some valid cases however, when you want to publish a survey that works on top of an existing feature service; In this blog post I will describe how this can be done.
+There are some valid cases however, where you want to publish a survey that works on top of an existing feature service; In this blog post I will describe how this can be done.

 Why would you ever publish a survey on top of an existing feature service?

 There are multiple scenarios where building a survey on top of an existing feature service makes sense.
 I will describe in more detail some of them:

 - Databases: ArcGIS Enterprise allows you to create feature services on top of commercial databases like Microsoft SQL Server, Oracle.etc There are good reasons why people want data in them although in most cases the fundamental is interoperability.
 Data in databases can be handled via SQL queries which many software stacks, including ArcGIS, support.
 In order to have Survey123 add, update or read data from these databases you must first create a feature service on top of them and have your survey work with it.